 They brought me back to the original meaning of Christmas lights: to proclaim—to remember, really—that Jesus is the Light of the world.

-As Christmas becomes ever busier, ever more commercial—and as all of that bumps hard against the Constant Negative News about the election, Aleppo, Berlin, and who knows where next—it restores my soul to re-read the story of the first Christmas.
+As Christmas becomes ever busier, ever more commercial—and as all of that bumps hard against the Constant Negative News about the impeachment, various wars and protests, and who knows what next—it restores my soul to re-read the story of the first Christmas.

 I need the reminder that the first celebrants were not in a hurry to get to the mall; they were in a hurry to get to Jesus.
 And upon seeing Him, their thoughts did not turn toward fretting over what to buy or bake; they turned toward telling others about Him.
 That’s a timeless prescription for a great Christmas.

 While Jesus is the true Light of the world (John 8:12), remarkably, He used the same metaphor to describe us, His followers.

 You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven. – Matthew 5:14-16